Back-end Engineering Articles

 3.0.3 :001 >

-Now, you're inside the IRB.
+Now, you’re inside the IRB

-3- Accessing to IRB from the AWS Windows instance
+2- Accessing the AWS Windows instance

-Now let's switch to our AWS Windows instance.
+Now let’s switch to our AWS Windows instance.
 Go first to your Amazon Lightsail instance and access the RDP.
-If you have a Windows local machine, just skip this first step.
+If you have a Windows local machine just skip this first step

-Then, look for the CMD inside the RDP using the search bar.
+Then, look for the CMD inside the RDP using the search bar

-Finally, enter the very same commands as Linux.
+Finally enter the very same commands as Linux

 $ ruby -v